Q-learning with Adjoint Matching

-\textbf{Comparisons.} To provide a comprehensive empirical evaluation of our method, we carefully select 8 representative, strong baselines that can be roughly categorized into the following 5 categories--- \textbf{(1) Gaussian:} ReBRAC~\citep{tarasov2023revisiting}, \textbf{(2) Backprop:} FBRAC~\citep{park2025flow} (backprop through the flow policy's denoising step directly), FQL (backprop through a 1-step distilled policy)~\citep{park2025flow}; \textbf{(3) Advantage-weighted:} FAWAC~\citep{park2025flow} (advantage weighted actor critic, AWAC~\citep{nair2020awac}, with flow policy); \textbf{(4) Guidance with the critic's action gradient:} DAC~\citep{fang2025diffusion}, QSM~\citep{psenka2023learning}, and CGQL/CGQL-MSE/CGQL-Linex (three variants of classifier guidance-based methods inspired by \citet{dhariwal2021diffusion}); \textbf{(5) Post-processing-based:} DSRL~\citep{wagenmaker2025steering}, FEdit (flow + Gaussian edit policy from \citet{dong2025expo}), and IFQL (flow counterpart of IDQL~\citep{hansen2023idql}).
+\textbf{Comparisons.} We carefully select 13 representative, strong baselines that can be roughly categorized into the following 5 categories--- \textbf{(1) Gaussian:} ReBRAC~\citep{tarasov2023revisiting}, \textbf{(2) Backprop:} FBRAC~\citep{park2025flow} (backprop through the flow policy's denoising step directly), FQL (backprop through a 1-step distilled policy)~\citep{park2025flow}; \textbf{(3) Advantage-weighted:} FAWAC~\citep{park2025flow} (advantage weighted actor critic, AWAC~\citep{nair2020awac}, with flow policy); \textbf{(4) Guidance with the critic's action gradient:} DAC~\citep{fang2025diffusion}, QSM~\citep{psenka2023learning}, and CGQL/CGQL-MSE/CGQL-Linex (three variants of classifier guidance-based methods inspired by \citet{dhariwal2021diffusion}); \textbf{(5) Post-processing-based:} DSRL~\citep{wagenmaker2025steering}, FEdit (flow + Gaussian edit policy from \citet{dong2025expo}), and IFQL (flow counterpart of IDQL~\citep{hansen2023idql}).
 For offline-to-online evaluations we additionally compare with RLPD~\citep{ball2023efficient}.
 Finally, we compare with BAM, a direct ablation from our method QAM where we use the `basic' adjoint matching (and hence the abbreviation BAM) objective in \cref{eq:bam} instead of the adjoint matching objective in \cref{eq:am}, and keep the rest of the implementation exactly the same.
 We categorize it as a ``backprop'' method because its gradient is equivalent to that of backpropagating through the memory-less SDE as we discuss above in \cref{sec:background}.

-Among them, RLPD does not employ any behavior constraint, so we directly train them from scratch online with 50/50 offline/online sampling (\emph{i.e.}, half of the training batch comes from offline and half of the training batch comes from the online replay buffer).
-To make the comparison fair, we use $K=10$ critic networks, pessimistic value backup with $\rho = 0.5$ (except on \texttt{humanoidmaze-large} where we find $\rho=0$ to work better), no best-of-N sampling (\emph{i.e.}, $N=1$) for both our method and all our baselines except for IFQL where best-of-N is used for policy extraction.
-We refer the reader to \cref{appendix:baselines} for detailed description and implementation detail for each of the baselines.
+Among them, RLPD does not employ any behavior constraint, so we directly train from scratch online.
+To make the comparison fair, we use $K=10$ critic networks, pessimistic value backup with $\rho = 0.5$ (except on \texttt{humanoidmaze-large} where we find $\rho=0$ to work better), no best-of-N sampling (\emph{i.e.}, $N=1$) for both our methods and our baselines except for IFQL where best-of-N is used for policy extraction.
+See \cref{appendix:baselines} for detailed description and implementation details for each of the baselines.
 We also include the domain-specific hyperparameters for each baseline in \cref{appendix:hyperparameters}.